Plathond-com-Organization/silentcow/src/pages/about/index.md

     quoteImage: /img/joshua.webp
   - name: 'David Plews, Founder'
     quote: >-
-      The solution to many problem is just a factor of your own ability to spot the solution.
-If you think that solving cubes at speed is about memorising algorithms - then I am afraid you have been misinformed.
+      We aim to not only teach you to solve a cube - but to expand your abilities for problem solving.
 Once you have the skills to unpick a problem - that's when you can construct a solution.
     quoteImage: /img/dsc_1031.jpg
 ---
 ### Joshua Morris, Co-founder